engineyard/ey-docs/pages/ips-delete.md

-# Delete your IP addresses on AppCloud
+# Delete your IP addresses on Cloud

 If you do not delete your IP addresses, there will be a nominal charge to keep them associated with your account.
 If you want to eliminate all IP address charges,